whisthq/whist/mandelboxes/README.md

 ### Connecting to Images

 If you want to save your configs between sessions, then pass in a user ID and config encryption token.
 In case you don't want the server protocol to auto-shutdown after 60 seconds, you can set the timeout with another argument.
 As mentioned above, pass in `--help` to one of the mandelbox image-running scripts to see all the available options.

-Currently, it is important to wait 5-10 seconds after making the cURL request before connecting to the mandelbox via `./FractalClient -w [width] -h [height] [ec2-ip-address]`.
-This is due to a race condition between the `fractal-audio.service` and the protocol audio capturing code: (See issue [#360](https://github.com/fractal/fractal/issues/360)).

 ## Publishing